citizen428/methodfinder/README.md

 Common sense not included!

-While I never had any problems with this, it's still better to be safe than sorry, so use this with caution and maybe not on production data.
+While this gem should generally be safe to use, it's still better to be safe than sorry, so use this with caution and maybe not on production data.

-I initially wrote this for the students of the core Ruby course on [RubyLearning](http://rubylearning.org), so Rails is not of interest to me (not saying it doesn't work there, just that I test in plain IRB/Pry and not with the Rails console).
+This was initially written for the students of the core Ruby course on [RubyLearning](http://rubylearning.org), so it's generally not tested in a Rails console, just plain IRB/Pry.

 ## Requirements